Nicholas Rescher

-Rescher has served as president for the American Catholic Philosophical Association, Leibniz Society of North America, American Metaphysical Society, American Philosophical Association, and Charles S. Peirce Society.
-He is the founder of American Philosophical Quarterly, History of Philosophy Quarterly, and Public Affairs Quarterly.
+Rescher served as president of the American Catholic Philosophical Association, Leibniz Society of North America, American Metaphysical Society, American Philosophical Association, and Charles S. Peirce Society.
+He was the founder of American Philosophical Quarterly, History of Philosophy Quarterly, and Public Affairs Quarterly.
+He died in Pittsburgh on January 5, 2024, at the age of 95.

 Early life and education

-Nicholas Rescher was born in Hagen in the Westphalia region of Germany.
-In his autobiography he traces his descent to Nehemias Rescher (1735-1801), a founder of the Hochberg-Remseck Jewish community in Swabian Germany.
-He relocated to the United States when he was 10 and obtained a degree in mathematics at Queens College, New York.
-Thereafter, he attended Princeton University, graduating with his Ph.D. in philosophy in 1951 at the age of 22, the youngest person to earn a Ph.D. in that department.
+Rescher was born in Hagen in the Westphalia region of Germany.
+In his autobiography he traces his descent to Nehemias Rescher (1735–1801), a founder of the Hochberg-Remseck Jewish community in Swabian Germany.
+He relocated to the United States when he was 10 and became a naturalized United States citizen in 1944.
+In 1949 he obtained a degree in mathematics at Queens College, New York, thereafter attending Princeton University and graduating with a Ph.D. in philosophy in 1951 at the age of 22, the youngest person to earn a Ph.D. in that department.
 From 1952 to 1954 during the Korean War he served a term in the United States Marine Corps, and then from 1954 to 1957 he worked for the Rand Corporation's mathematics division.
-After a time at Lehigh University, he has taught philosophy at the University of Pittsburgh since 1961.
+After a time at Lehigh University, he taught philosophy at the University of Pittsburgh starting in 1961.
 The orientalist Oskar Rescher is the first cousin of his father.

 Career

 Rescher began his career as an academic at Princeton University in 1951.
 He joined the philosophy department at the University of Pittsburgh in 1961, becoming the first associate director of its new Center for Philosophy of Science the following year.
 In 1964, he founded the American Philosophical Quarterly.
 From 1980 to 1981, Rescher served as the chairman of the philosophy department.
 In July 1988, Rescher changed roles at the Center for Philosophy of Science, resigning as its director and becoming its chairman.
 In 2010, he donated his philosophy collection to the Hillman Library.

-An honorary member of Corpus Christi College, Oxford, he has been elected to membership in the American Academy of Arts and Sciences, the Royal Asiatic Society of Great Britain, the Academia Europaea, the Royal Society of Canada, and the Institut International de Philosophie, among others.
+An honorary member of Corpus Christi College, Oxford, he was elected to membership in the American Academy of Arts and Sciences, the Royal Asiatic Society of Great Britain, the Academia Europaea, the Royal Society of Canada, and the Institut International de Philosophie, among others.

-Rescher is a prolific writer, with over 100 books and 400 articles, generating the jest that Rescher is not a single person, but a committee sharing the name.
+Rescher was a prolific writer, with over 100 books and 400 articles, generating the jest that Rescher is not a single person, but a committee sharing the name.
 Philosopher Michele Marsonet, who has published extensively on Rescher's philosophy, writes that his prolific publication is in itself the most common objection against Rescher, adding "it is, indeed, a leitmotiv of all those unwilling to discuss his ideas".
-He is known for his system of pragmatic idealism, which synthesizes British idealism with the pragmatism of the U.S.